 The company also provides a very complete set of colocation services, including migrating your server from another location, racking equipment for you, managing systems or providing 24/7 support.

 If you're unsure about the options, the website has a Colocation Calculator (opens in new tab) where you're able to choose the plans and features you need, and get a price right away.

-Zen Internet is best known as one of the UK's first ISPs, having been providing web access to the masses since 1995.
-But the company uses its networking expertise to support other services, too, including colocation in its Greater Manchester data centre.
+Zen Internet (opens in new tab) is best known as one of the UK's first ISPs, having been providing web access to the masses since 1995.
+But the company uses its networking expertise to support other services, too, including colocation in its Greater Manchester data center (opens in new tab).

-Simple shared rack plans are priced from £59 a month, which gets you 1U of rack space, 0.5 amps of power, and your choice of a data transfer allowance or an allocation of fixed bandwidth allowance.
-Dedicated half and full rack plans are available if you need more and optional extras include Zen Vault Professional, the company's Attix5 Pro-powered online backup service.
+Simple shared rack plans were priced from £59 a month, with 1U of rack space, 0.5 amps of power, and your choice of a data transfer allowance or an allocation of fixed bandwidth allowance.
+Now, you pay a monthly cost based on how much space, power and bandwidth you require and you'll need to get in touch with them for further information.

 If any issues crop up, Zen's Remote Hands support service can check status indicators, reset or reboot your hardware, replace circuit patch leads and patch panel connections, and even change hot-swappable components, if you've provided spares.
 You get up to a generous five Remote Hands sessions a month, each lasting up to one hour – some hosts might restrict you to a single session of just 30 minutes.